jagarnica/munchmunch/README.md

 After signing into your AWS account enter a user name in your shell and proceed to finish user creation in your browser.
 Enter your access key and secret access key in your shell to finish your AWS User.

-Additonal instructions to come for the security token issue when creating AWS USers.
+Additonal instructions to come for the security token issue when creating AWS Users.

+If successful, you should have a new "aws-exports.js" file created.

 # Additional Package requirements
 In order to fetch all the needed packages.
 You will need [gatsbyJs](https://www.npmjs.com/package/gatsby#-get-up-and-running-in-5-minutes) installed globally in order to use the CLI and run the app locally.